DannieKr/Ultimate-Guide-To-VPS/README.md

 You can read more about SSH [here](https://en.wikipedia.org/wiki/Secure_Shell).

 TLDR: It is a way to connect to a remote machine and execute commands on it.
 That's how you will interact with your VPS.

+#### Getting started
+There are two types, how providers give you access to your VPS:
+1. You get a password, and you have to change it on your first login
+2. You have to upload a public SSH key to your provider, and you can only connect with your private SSH key

+If you get a password, you can skip the following sections and go to [Create a new user](#create-a-new-user), but you will have to return to this section later to [Generate an SSH Key](#generate-an-ssh-key).

 #### What is an SSH Key?
 An SSH key is a pair of cryptographic keys